MillicentAgyir/Food-Production-Analysis/README.md

 - **Swaps**: **Beef/Lamb → Poultry/Legumes**, **Dairy milk → Plant milks**, **Shrimp → Fish/Poultry** deliver the largest per-serving reductions.
 - **Scenario**: shifting **~20%** of sales from **High→Medium** reduces portfolio **GHG & water** (see your notebook prints for exact %s based on your weights).

-> Replace the above bullets with your actual notebook outputs (the summary cell at the end of `EDA.ipynb` prints them).

 ---